BenjaminHelyer/implement-gatys-2015/README.md

 Implementation of "A Neural Algorithm of Artistic Style" by (Gatys et al, 2015).

-The goal of this project was to implement the components of this paper separately such that insights can be gleaned by examining each component individually.
+The goal of this project was to implement the components of this paper separately such that insights could be gleaned by examining each component individually.
 For this reason, there are three main classes in this implementation: one for style-content composition (the main idea discussed in the paper), one for style transfer, and one for content transfer.